athack-ctf/chall2025-shredded-letter/solution/README.md

 ## Notebooks

-Gluing back the shreds will be done in 3 steps.
-We have one notebook for each of of the 3 steps.
+Gluing back the shreds will be done in 3 steps:

 1. **merging shred pairs:** using an ad-hoc distance to estimatate the similarity between every two shreds, and then merging the matched pairs.
     - Notebook: [01_merging_shred_pairs.ipynb](./01_merging_shred_pairs.ipynb)